nagydani/seedling/sprout/README.md

 similarly to integer literals, but it must contain a fractional dot anywhere between before the first digit and after the last digit of the sequence.
-The sequence is optionally followed by the letter `e` or `E` and an integer literal indicating a multiplier of the current base raised to an integer power.
+The sequence is optionally followed by the letter `e` and an integer literal indicating a multiplier of the current base raised to an integer power.

 Floating point literals place a fixed number of cells (the actual number is architecture-dependent but is